Mark Green (racing driver): 2009–present

 Green started 2009 with the team again.
-However, Green failed to qualify for the race at Bristol Motor Speedway, and lost his ride shortly thereafter.
-He then joined JD Motorsports as the driver of the #0 car.
+However, Green failed to qualify for the race at Bristol Motor Speedway and lost his ride shortly thereafter.
+He then joined JD Motorsports as the driver of the No. 0 car.

 After several races, Green swapped with Kertus Davis to join Jay Robinson Racing to drive the 49 car.
-The #49 car and Mark Green were sponsored by Getmorevacations.com for a portion of the 2009 season.
+The No. 49 car and Mark Green were sponsored by Getmorevacations.com for a portion of the 2009 season.
 When Getmorevacations.com dropped out of the sponsor position, Juggle.com began to give support.
-Green finished in 26th place in the final race of 2009 at the Homestead-Miami Speedway.
+Green finished in 26th-place in the final race of 2009 at the Homestead-Miami Speedway.

-2010 brought Green back with Jay Robinson splitting time between the #49, and #70 cars.
-In most of the races that Green was in the #49, he was a Start and Park.
-When he was in the #70 (which was a partnership between JRR and ML Motorsports) he ran the distance and had moderate success with several top 25 finishes, and a couple of top 20 finishes.
+2010 brought Green back with Jay Robinson splitting time between the No. 49, and No. 70 cars.
+In most of the races that Green was in the No. 49, he was a start and park.
+When he was in the No. 70 (which was a partnership between JRR and ML Motorsports) he ran the distance and had moderate success with several top-25 finishes and a couple of top-twenty finishes.

-It was reported that Green had retired in 2011, but ended up driving the #49 car for Jay Robinson Racing during the latter half of the season.
+It was reported that Green had retired in 2011 but ended up driving the No. 49 car for Jay Robinson Racing during the latter half of the season.
 In 2012, Green returned for the NASCAR Sprint Cup Series race in the fall at Richmond International Raceway, driving the No. 0 Toyota for SS Motorsports, but failed to qualify for the event.
-Green currently serves as Director of Driver Development for REV Racing, as well as serving as a test driver for the team.
+Green currently serves as Director of Driver Development for Rev Racing, as well as serving as a test driver for the team.

 In 2021, Green drove the No. 02 Chevrolet for Young's Motorsports in the ARCA Menards Series race at the Mid-Ohio Sports Car Course in place of regular driver Toni Breidinger, his first start in the series since 2001 as well as his first start in a NASCAR sanctioned event since 2011.
+His entry was also fielded in collaboration with Rev Racing.
+He would go on to finish in seventeenth after running five laps due to vibrations in the car.